papagorgio23/AISports_Chatbot_v2/data/nlu.md

 - I'm doing great. how are you?
 - good good good.
 How about you?
 - I'm doing well my friend.
 How are you doing?
+- It's going well enough.
+How are you doing?

 ## intent:mood_unhappy
 - sad